-Instead Council uses computer calculations using established scientific principles to map the full range of potential floods across the LGA, from small (and relatively likely) floods to extremely large floods (and relatively unlikely)which would be much larger than what has been recorded since European settlement.
+Instead City of Newcastle (CN) uses computer calculations using established scientific principles to map the full range of potential floods across the LGA, from small (and relatively likely) floods to extremely large floods (and relatively unlikely) which would be much larger than what has been recorded since European settlement.

 Flood Information Certificates

-Flood Information Certificates show summarised information about flooding for individual properties, most often based on the computer calculations and mapping carried out by Council.
+Flood Information Certificates show summarised information about flooding for individual properties, most often based on the computer calculations and mapping carried out by CN.
 Information to assist in preparing Development Applications is given on the Certificates where available.
-You can download an application form from the DA forms
+You can download an application form from the DA Forms page.

-The insurance industry uses its own estimates of flood risk and its own definitions for flooding, which may differ when compared with Council’s information.
-Council has not supplied its flood information to private insurance companies.
-Some of the these companies have written to us advising that they use their own information, and advising Council that some of their customers may wish to individually obtain Council’s flood information for their property.
+The insurance industry uses its own estimates of flood risk and its own definitions for flooding, which may differ when compared with CN’s information.
+CN has not supplied its flood information to private insurance companies.
+Some of the these companies have written to us advising that they use their own information, and advising CN that some of their customers may wish to individually obtain CN’s flood information for their property.